SecretFoundation/docs/post-mortems-upgrades/upgrade-instructions/shockwave-delta.md

 Then, the upgrade steps for v1.4 are:

-⚠️ Note: if you have modified your unit file you will need to re-apply those changes post installation and pre service restart.
+⚠️ Note: if you have modified your systemd unit file (`/etc/systemd/system/secret-node.service`) you will need to re-apply those changes post installation and pre service restart.

 ```bash
 # Stop the v1.3 node, to make sure that your process manager isn't trying to restart it while you upgrade